 - gut health- gelatin and glutamine are two ingredients in bone broth which play an important role in promoting healthy gut bacteria, to have anti-inflammatory properties and to play a role in preventing ulcer formation

-I look forward to seeing studies done using bone broth rather than the molecules within it, and hope there will be some in the future!
-Here is a fantastic (science-based) article if you want to read more about the nutritional benefits.
+I look forward to seeing studies done using bone broth rather than the molecules within it, and I hope there will be some in the future!
+Here is a fantastic (science-based) article if you want to read more about the health benefits.

 Ingredients you'll need